13588112254/littlefs/DESIGN.md

 block metadata pairs provide atomic updates, while CTZ skip-lists provide compact storage of data in COW blocks.

-But this raises an [elephant]((https://upload.wikimedia.org/wikipedia/commons/3/37/African_Bush_Elephant.jpg) of a question.
+But now we need to look at the [elephant][elephant] in the room.
 Where do all these blocks come from?

 Deciding which block to use next is the responsibility of the block allocator.
-In filesystem design, block allocation is often overlooked, but in a COW filesystem its role becomes much more important as it is needed for nearly every write to the filesystem.
+In filesystem design, block allocation is often a second-class citizen, but in a COW filesystem its role becomes much more important as it is needed for nearly every write to the filesystem.

 Normally, block allocation involves some sort of free list or bitmap stored on the filesystem that is updated with free blocks.
 However, with power